April Grant Round Up for Small Business Owners

 A few things to note before you dive in: read every eligibility requirement carefully before applying, and set calendar reminders: several of these close with no extensions.
 Now let's get into it!

-• Eligibility: Open to artists and designers 18 and older, including international applicants
+• Eligibility: Open to artists and designers 18+, including international applicants

 • Description: ArtPrize is awarding one artist or designer $25,000 to create a large-scale public artwork at a high-visibility outdoor location in downtown Grand Rapids, MI during the ArtPrize event (September 17–October 3, 2026).
 The grant covers artwork creation, installation, permits, transportation, and lodging.
 Applicants will be notified the week of April 13.